NBC Logo

 NBC Logo 1926-1931

-The radio company’s career began with a black-and-white emblem, which depicts a round studio microphone with a foot, surrounded by nine zippers.
+The radio company’s career began with a black-and-white emblem, which depicts a round studio microphone with a foot surrounded by nine zippers.
 The background is an unmarked map of the United States of America.
-It schematically repeats the borders of the country, which are circled as if by a microphone cord.
-Above them, in the form of an arc, there are three large letters – the abbreviation of the company’s name.
+It schematically repeats the country’s borders, circled as if by a microphone cord.
+Above them, in the form of an arc, are three large letters—the abbreviation of the company’s name.
 “NBC” is in all caps with serifs.

 1931 – 1942